CRANBERRY TWP — One good turn deserves another.

-McDonough organized a coed volleyball tournament on the sand courts last Tuesday to raise money for the Victory Church food bank.
-He charged a $5 donation per player and raised $130 for the food bank.
+McDonough organized a coed volleyball tournament on the sand courts last month to raise money for the Victory Church food bank.
+He charged a $5 donation per player and raised $130.

 “All of the money went to them,” McDonough said of the food bank.
 “People have been getting laid off.
 People are hurting.
 This is a way to help.